Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: PROPOSED CONTROL FRAMEWORK

 where $\mathbb{W^*}$ represents the new disturbance set for the discrepancy $w^*(k)$ between the plant and the nominal model when applying the refined input $u^*(k)$ to the plant:

-(\ref{eq_disturbance new}) means that the refined input makes the behavior of the plant closer to that of the nominal model, which naturally reduces the magnitude of the ancillary controller ($\mathbb{K}^* \subseteq \mathbb{K}$).
-Therefore, condition (\ref{eq_disturbance new}) can be used instead for the (\ref{Assumption_eq}) when designing the governor, as it is more intuitively interpretable.
+(\ref{eq_disturbance new}) means that the refined input makes the behavior of the plant closer to that of the nominal model, which naturally reduces the magnitude of the ancillary controller ($\mathbb{K}^* \subseteq \mathbb{K}$). (\ref{eq_disturbance new}) can be used instead of (\ref{Assumption_eq}) when designing the governor, as it is easier to verify the condition before designing the ancillary controller by comparing state propagations between the plant and the nominal model.

-\subsection{Remark}
+\subsubsection{Remark}

 Fig. \ref{fig_Control_structure} illustrates the overall structure of the proposed control framework.
-It is important to note that the proposed structure does not eliminate the physical differences between the source and target domains.
-Instead, these differences remain and are compensated for by the ancillary controller, allowing the DNN to operate solely in the source domain.
-In other words, the sim-to-real gap is no longer a "problem directly addressed by the neural network" but a "problem managed by the ancillary controller."
+The DNN controller is composed as a nominal controller, operating within the same environment as the source domain $\mathcal{S_\mathrm{nom}}$.
+An ancillary controller ensures that the actual plant follows the nominal model, while a governor refines the control input to handle model parameter variations.

+Notably, the overall closed-loop system stability is maintained under condition (\ref{Assumption_eq}), even with the input refinement governor.
+As mentioned earlier, stability is guaranteed when both the imitated MPC and the ancillary controller are stable.
+Moreover, as the governor reduces the magnitude of the feedback control input (\ref{Assumption_eq}), the actual state follows the nominal state more closely, thereby reinforcing overall closed-loop stability.

-However, this framework assumes the ancillary controller and governor can be successfully constructed, which may not hold for highly nonlinear or underactuated systems.
-Especially designing a governor that meets the aforementioned propositions and assumptions can be challenging.
-Therefore, to provide insight into its practical implementation, this study presents two case studies, offering a pathway for generalizing the proposed framework to other control problems.
+The proposed framework assumes the existence of a governor that satisfies the form (\ref{eq_Model-based filter}) and conditions (\ref{Assumption_eq}) or (\ref{eq_disturbance new}).
+Due to the nonlinearity of $g(\bullet)$ or state estimation errors (measurement noise), only an approximate solution may be obtained in practice.
+Nevertheless, the governor still computes a refined input that suppresses variations in $g(\bullet)$ caused by parameter changes, thereby retaining its effectiveness.
+To provide insight into its practical implementation, this study presents two case studies that demonstrate how the proposed framework can be generalized to other control problems.